pathmodel/pathmodel/README.rst

             ├── Prediction_3023117_decarboxylation_1.svg
             ├── Prediction_3023117_decarboxylation_2.svg

-pathmodel_output.svg contains the pathway with the known reactions and the reactions inferred by PathModel.
+pathmodel_output.svg contains the pathway with the known reactions (green), the reactions inferred by PathModel (blue) and the metabolites inferred (blue).

 .. table::
    :align: center